-Instead of a home run, they ended up looking like a Pinterest fail without even making it onto Pinterest yet.
-Trust me, these are not worth your time unless you intend on displaying them individually on a single plate of well-sorted charms marshmallows.
+Trust me.
+These are not worth your time unless you intend on displaying them individually on a single plate of well-sorted charms marshmallows.

 The plus side is that if you are dead set on making them, they’re as easy as coloring giant second grade level shapes onto cookies.

-Royal icing mix (mix per the instructions on the package)
+- Royal icing mix — Mix per the instructions on the package.

-Food dedicated paint brush
+- Food dedicated paint brush

 On account of how second grade level these macs are, I figured I’d spare you the how-to photos because all I did was use a food dedicated paint brush to paint royal icing onto each one and let them dry.

 After that, all you have to do is lay these sweet little cookies onto a bed of lucky charms marshmallows in an effort to redeem them.

 In case you do happen to make them, be sure to tag me since misery loves company, haha!
 But seriously..